-Massive fire breaks out in Kolkata, 20 fire tenders fighting blaze
+Kolkata: Massive fire breaks out in a godown, blaze yet to be brought under control

 Kolkata, June 08: A massive fire broke out at a chemical godown in Kolkata this morning.
 As many as 20 fire tenders have been rushed to the spot to fight the flames, said reports.